apache/hawq-docs/ddl/ddl-table.md

 Use the same data types for columns that you plan to use in cross-table joins.
 When the data types are different, the database must convert one of them so that the data values can be compared correctly, which adds unnecessary overhead.

-Columnar storage can optimize searches and reads of large data sets.
 HAWQ supports the parquet columnar storage format, which can increase performance on large queries.
 Use parquet tables for HAWQ internal tables.

 ### Setting Table Constraints <a id="topic28"></a>